 - Check Out Tutoring Opportunities

 There are lots of national companies that provide in-home tutoring services for kids.
 Sign up with as many as possible and take the jobs you want.
 This gives you a lot of flexibility.
-The other option is online tutoring, again through services that act as liaisons between parents and qualified tutors.
-Again, there is flexibility in this, and new technology allows face-to-face interaction with students.
 Online tutoring jobs are really increasing, and the hourly pay for tutoring is pretty good.

 Contact companies such as Varsity Tutors, a national organization that provides tutors in all courses and at all grade levels.
 And if you are feeling entrepreneurial, set up your own tutoring service locally, hire other teachers to work for you, and take a cut of the fees.